I I would like to register an .ee domain. What do I have to do?

 You will find the Registration code in the new view.
 Now you can turn to your favorite .ee registrar and register the domain using this code.
 Prerequisite for finding the code is that the auction invoice is paid on time.

-53. How is EIF using the proceeds from the domain name auctions?
+52. How is EIF using the proceeds from the domain name auctions?

-EIF is using the proceeds from the auction of domain names to make EIS .ee more efficient and secure and to support projects.
+EIF is using the proceeds from the auction of domain names to make .ee more efficient and secure and to support projects.
 Every year, EIF also issues grants for projects that aim is to encourage and support scientific and research work in the field of the Internet and domain names, which would contribute to the promotion of in-depth knowledge of the Internet.
 In addition, we also support projects that raise young people's awareness and interest in the IT field.

 IV DNSSEC security extention